offlinezer0/Quillan-v4.2-repo/Ace files/Ace code specialist module .md

-Another set of guiding principles are the SOLID principles of object-oriented design: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
+Another set of guiding principles are the SOLID principles of object-oriented design: Single Responsibility, Open-Closed, Liskov Substitution, interface Segregation, and Dependency Inversion.
 These principles encourage building classes and modules that are modular, extensible, and maintainable digitalocean.com
 .
 For instance, the Single Responsibility Principle dictates that a class should have only one reason to change – in other words, one primary responsibility digitalocean.com